Arlene Martel

-Early life
+Early life and education

 Martel was born Arline Sax in The Bronx and attended the Performing Arts High School in New York.

 Career

 Martel was billed as "Arline Sax" during the early years of her television career.

 Two of her earliest appearances were in The Twilight Zone TV series.
 The first was the episode "What You Need" as a woman in the bar.
-The second was the episode "Twenty Two", as a nurse who repeatedly utters the sinister phrase "Room for one more, Honey!" at the entrance to a hospital morgue and at the door of a doomed airplane.
+The second was the episode "Twenty Two", as a nurse who repeatedly utters the sinister phrase "Room for one more, honey..." at the entrance to a hospital morgue and at the door of a doomed airplane.

-Martel appeared in a 1960 episode of The Rebel, "The Hunted", in which she had a scene with Leonard Nimoy, before they were reunited in an iconic episode of Star Trek, "Amok Time".
+Martel appeared in a 1960 episode of The Rebel, "The Hunted", in which she had a scene with Leonard Nimoy.
 She was also featured in two 1961 episodes of Route 66: "Legacy for Lucia", in which she had the title role of a Sicilian girl who inherits an American soldier's estate, and "The Newborn", in which she played a mother who dies in childbirth.
 She appeared in an episode of the TV series Hong Kong in 1961, opposite Rod Taylor.

 In 1962, she made the first of two appearances on Perry Mason, as Fiona Cregan in "The Case of the Absent Artist".
 In 1966 she guest-starred as Sandra Dunkel in "The Case of the Dead Ringer", in which, aside from his role as Mason, Raymond Burr played the murderer, Grimes.

 Other roles include the princess Sarafina on the Have Gun – Will Travel episode "The Princess and the Gunfighter" (1961); a female cosmonaut on episode 13 of I Dream of Jeannie, "Russian Roulette" (1965); a Hungarian immigrant on The Fugitive episode "The Blessings of Liberty" (1966); the French Resistance contact Tiger in five episodes of Hogan's Heroes (1965–71); and the evil witch Malvina on the Bewitched episode "How Not to Lose Your Head to King Henry VIII (Part 1)" (1971).

-Martel's science fiction roles include The Outer Limits episode "Demon with a Glass Hand" (1964) and the Star Trek episode "Amok Time" (1967) as the scheming and duplicitous, but extremely logical, T'Pring, who is betrothed to Mr. Spock and expected to become his consort.
+Martel's science fiction roles include The Outer Limits episode "Demon with a Glass Hand" (1964) and the Star Trek episode "Amok Time" (1967) as the scheming and duplicitous, but extremely logical, T'Pring, who is betrothed to Mr. Spock (thus, cast again with Leonard Nimoy) and expected to become his consort.